SubZKiller/FacebookPoster/README.md

 ```

-After inserting all the information needed all you have to do is save changes an run the code
+After inserting all the information needed all you have to do is save changes and run the code

 `python FacebookPoster.py`

+Type your menssage and press Intro